Winner: Hannah Dreier

 Retrieved from: https://www.apmreports.org/in-the-dark/season-two

 This 11-episode podcast details the case of Curtis Flowers, an African American man from Mississippi.
 He was imprisoned for 21 years and tried six times for murder while the white prosecutor fought to ensure his execution.
-This focus on justice rather than the crime is reporting that changes perspective.
+The story’s focus on justice rather than the crime reflects reporting that changes perspective.

 Honored for “Perversion of Justice”